+'''

-''' q = destroy(4)
+q = destroy(4)

+q.dims

-q.dims [[4], [4]]
+[[4], [4]]

 q.shape

 (4, 4)

 '''

-In general, the attributes (properties) of a Qobj object (or any Python class) can be retrieved using the Q.attribute notation.
-In addition to the attributes shown with the print function, the Qobj class also has the following:
+In general, the attributes (properties) of a Qobj object (or any Python object) can be retrieved using the Q.attribute notation.
+In addition to the those shown with the print function, an instance of the Qobj class also has the following attributes:

-Property At- Description tribute Data Q. Matrix representing state or operator data Dimen- Q. List keeping track of shapes for individual components of a multipartite system (for sions dims tensor products and partial traces).
-Shape Q. Dimensions of underlying data matrix. shape is Hermi- Q. Is the operator Hermitian or not? tian? isherm Type Q. Is object of type 'ket, 'bra', 'oper', or 'super'? type
+Property tribute Data Q. Matrix representing state or operator data Dimen- Q. List keeping track of shapes for individual components of a multipartite system (for sions dims tensor products and partial traces).
+Shape Q. Dimensions of underlying data matrix. shape is Hermi- Q. Is the operator Hermitian or not? tian? isherm Туре Q. Is object of type 'ket, 'bra', 'oper', or 'super'? type

-Fig. 2: The Qobj Class viewed as a container for the properties need to characterize a quantum operator or state vector.
+Fig. 2: The Qobj Class viewed as a container for the properties needed to characterize a quantum operator or state vector.